Devito (rapper): Public image

-Devito is well-known rapper recognized for wearing a white balaclava in his public appearances.
-In the 2021 interview with Noizz, he stated that the reason behind it is so that his audience can connect with his lyrics and music, further explaining: "Regardless of who and what you are, you can live your dreams, if you are ready to fight for them of course".
-At the beginning of 2023, Devito showed his public support for the LGBT community in Serbia after he had been accused by rapper Mili of being a closeted gay man.
+Devito is known recognized for wearing a white balaclava in his public appearances.
+In the 2021 interview with Noizz, he stated that the reason behind it is so that his audience can connect better with his lyrics and music, further explaining: "Regardless of who and what you are, you can live your dreams, if you are ready to fight for them of course".
+At the beginning of 2023, Devito showed his open public support for the LGBT community in Serbia after he had been accused by rapper Mili of being a closeted gay man.

 On 5 October 2023, it was reported he got married.